American3pt14/acyeh2022/README.md

 3) "frame_type" - is either "In" or "Out" - all frame_types set to "Out" are omitted from calculation (this column is derived from Adaptive's TCRB (v3) assay).
 If want to use all TCRs in file, set all templates to "frame_type" equal to "In"

 # Scripts
-There are 2 scripts provided:
+There are 2 scripts provided (run sequentially):
-1) Priors Generation Script: This is used to generate a log-log plot of TCR count vs. clonality of the donor pool.
+1) Priors Generation Script: This is used to generate a log-log plot of TCR count vs. clonality of the donor pool, which is used as a Bayesian prior.
 The output of this file named "exp_coeff_matrix.csv" will be used as input for the next Script.
 2) Selective Expanders Script: This is used to calculate a p-value for each TCR specified from the input files used in the manuscript.
 Significant p-values represent clones that are "selectively expanded".
 The output of this file will have the suffix "- final probabilities.csv".

 Notes: